mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 >
 > Of course this will look like bad news to the client's team.
 Audit!
 Inefficiencies!
 Changes suggested by _outsiders_!
 The team is going to resist the implementation of changes - even positive ones.
 >
->They would need a very good reason to be on board... and that's called team buy-in.
+> They would need a very good reason to be on board... and that's called team buy-in.

 ## Reading the room

-As with any collaboration, it's important to be aware of context, and of history.
+As with any collaboration, it's important to be aware of context and history.

-Whenever engaging with a new client, we're mindful that we're coming in as an outsider, often during a time of difficult change - be it in technical terms (changing stacks or merging systems, for example) or organizationally, say when expanding a team or changing the team structure.
+When starting with a new client, we're mindful that we're coming in as outsiders, often during a time of difficult change - be it in technical terms (changing stacks or merging systems, for example) or organizationally, say when expanding a team or changing the team structure.
 And many times, both.

-It's crucial that we earn the team's trust from the get go, in order for the collaboration to be successful.
+We discuss that with leadership, and ask that they try to first bring the team onboard with having us.

-Ideally we should get the client's team to commit to the engagement before even starting.
+Ideally we'd like to get the team to commit to an engagement before it starts at all.

 ### Happy path